fetchai/ledger/CONTRIBUTING.md

 When developing new code or modifying existing one, please follow our [C++ style guidelines](docs/cplusplus-style-guide.md).
 They describe file structuring, resource handling, etc. Some basic instructions about formatting are also included, but please refer to the [ClangFormat file](.clang-format) for the most detailed specification.

+Adherence to these guidelines will be automatically checked by the CI system, but in order to speed up the build process, we recommend you run these checks locally during development with the command `./scripts/apply_style.py -d`.

 ### Branching model

 We favour forking instead of creating multiple branches in the upstream repository. `master` is the default branch.